Convened in

 here.

-phases of the Seminar's work on the evaluation & interpretation of Jesus
+The Seminar's work on the evaluation & interpretation of Jesus

 tradition are complete & the results have been published.